Neuroscience, Yoga, and Mindfulness 5-Day Retreat: How Yoga Heals

 This 5-day retreat will focus on strategies for healing the body and mind through Yoga and mindfulness techniques.
-Dr. Mala will introduce you to powerful concepts and practices that she uses with her clients in her private practice.
-You’ll have the luxury of time and space to work with these amazing practices under Dr. Mala’s guidance and support.
+Dr. Mala Cunningham will introduce you to powerful concepts and practices that she uses with her clients in her private practice.
+You’ll have the luxury of time and space to work with these amazing practices under Dr. Cunningham’s guidance and support.

 In this mindfulness retreat, you’ll explore:

 - Scientific ways you can rewire the brain, releasing old patterns, and introduce new, healing energy

 - Powerful, hands-on healing methods designed to help with emotional balance through their positive impact on anxiety, depression, addictions, anger, stress, and other emotional and mental issues

 - Established tools for helping with physical healing issues